 All articles published and archived in postScriptum are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA).

 The copyrights of the articles published in the open issues (i.e. issues without any focal theme/topic) of postScriptum remain with the respective authors.
-The process of of transfer of copyright from the author to the editor (only in case of special issues having focal theme/topic) are to be detailed in the CFP of the respective special issue.
+The process of transfer of copyright from the author to the editor (only in case of special issues having focal theme/topic) is to be detailed in the CFP of the respective special issue.
+A suggestive sample of the copyright transfer declaration form is available here and may be used in case of transfer of copyright if required for specific purposes only.

 We support the ‘Delhi Declaration on Open Access’ which can be viewed here